LionZXY/SiteSeer-Website-Changes-Tracker/README.md

 - [X] Use JSSoup instead ?
 - [ ] Send image with change notification, so user doesn't have to open site
 - [ ] Split code into multiple files, abstract mongo, telegram

+## Challenges

+1. Web Dev Certificate Challenge - Create a beautiful frontend for the project to access functionality from the web.
+2. NLP Certificate Challenge - Optimize the chatbot to understand multitudes of user input.
+3. "Advanced" Programming Certificate Challenge - Optimize the code.
+Make it do more with less.
+4. Machine Learning/AI/Image Recognition Certificate Challenge - Optimize the bot to check for changes based on image recognition.